ironscar/unreal-engine-dev-starter/docs/engine.md

     - Right click it and choose `Add Call to Parent Function` which internally sets the current speed
     - We can get the Animation BP Instance from the `Get Anim Instance` method with target as skeletal mesh component of the pawn
     - We check if its valid and if not, we set the instance to use our pawn's Animation BP `BP_MyCharacterAnim`
-    - Then we set the `Speed` variable on the Animation BP with argument coming from `SetAnimBlueprintSpeed`
+    - Then we set the `Speed` variable on the Animation BP with the absolute value of the argument coming from `SetAnimBlueprintSpeed` as it is directional

-- Problems are that when we stop pressing `W/S`
-  - it doesn't trigger with value 0 so character never stops walk anim [CHECK]

 ---